Special metrics in hypercomplex geometry: Introduction

-A Riemannian metric $ g $ which is Hermitian with respect to every complex structure in $ \mathsf{H} $ is called \emph{hyperhermitian}.
-The manifold is then called HKT if the Bismut connections of $ (g,L) $ all coincide, for $ L\in \mathsf{H} $.
-Moreover, chosen a complex structure $ I\in \mathsf{H} $, the metric $ g $ can be equivalently described by means of a $ (2,0) $-form $ \Omega $ with respect to $ I $, which is positive in a suitable sense.
-Thanks to \cite{Grantcharov-Poon (2000)}, the HKT condition can be rephrased in terms of such form as
+Recall that a hypercomplex manifold $ (M^n,\mathsf{H}) $ is the data of a $ 4n $-dimensional smooth manifold $ M $ and a $ \mathrm{GL}(n,\H) $-structure $ \mathsf{H} $, where $ \H $ is the skew field of quaternions.
+A Riemannian metric $ g $ on $M$ which is Hermitian with respect to every $ L\in \mathsf{H} $ is called \emph{hyperhermitian}.
+Fixing a pair of anticommuting complex structures $ I, J\in \mathsf{H} $, the metric $ g $ can be equivalently described by means of a form $ \Omega $ of type $(2,0)$ with respect to $ I $, which is positive in a suitable sense.
+The metric $g$ is HKT if the Bismut connections of $ (g,L) $ all coincide, for $ L\in \mathsf{H} $.
+Thanks to \cite{Grantcharov-Poon (2000)}, this is equivalent to

-where $ d=\partial+\bar \partial $ is the splitting of the exterior differential induced by $ I $.
-Several metric conditions that are weaker than \eqref{eq:HKT} have been proposed in analogy to well-known similar definitions in complex non-K\"ahler geometry.
-Nonetheless, a thorough and systematic investigation of their properties is, to this date, missing.
-The main purpose of this paper is to remedy this lack and provide an account of special metrics in Hypercomplex Geometry.
-We will mainly be interested in quaternionic balanced \cite{Lejmi-Weber2}, quaternionic Gauduchon \cite{GLV} and strong HKT manifolds.